vuejs/core/.github/contributing.md

 yarn build runtime-core -f esm,cjs
 ```

+#### Build with Source Maps

+Use the `--sourcemap` or `-s` flag to build with source maps.
+Note this will make the build much slower.

 #### Build with Type Declarations

-The `--types` flag will generate type declarations during the build and in addition:
+The `--types` or `-t` flag will generate type declarations during the build and in addition:

 - Roll the declarations into a single `.dts` file for each package;
 - Generate an API report in `<projectRoot>/temp/<packageName>.api.md`.
 This report contains potential warnings emitted by [api-extractor](https://api-extractor.com/).